RickyDonne/100-days-of-code/log.md

 I need to optimise my code and have to be careful when using too many loops or recursion as it takes more runtime.

+### Day 15: January, 15th, 2021

+**Today's Progress**:
+Solved few more programming problems and focused more on optimizing the code and writing clean code.
+Also focused on dynamic programming.

+**Thoughts:**
+I guess I am taking too long to solve problem.
+I have to focus harder.

 ### Day : January, , 2021

 **Today's Progress**: